objectiv/objectiv.io/docs/docs/taxonomy/reference/global-contexts/overview.md

   ]}
 />

-AbstractContext & AbstractGlobalContext are the abstract parents of all GlobalContexts.
+AbstractContext & AbstractGlobalContext are the abstract parents of all Global Contexts.